Sharleen Spiteri: White on Blonde and increased popularity (1997–2001)

 The album's fourth single; "Put Your Arms Around Me" was released on 3 November 1997.
-The single became the band's fifth United Kingdom top-ten single at the time when it was released in November 1997 and also made White on Blonde one of a few albums to spawn five UK top-ten Singles.
-The song managed a strong eight weeks on the UK Singles Chart.
-In 1998, Texas's song "Put Your Arms Around Me" was the lone vocal track for the Andy Tennant film, Ever After: A Cinderella Story, starring Drew Barrymore.
 In 1999, Texas released their first single from their new fifth studio album.
-"In Our Lifetime" was released in April 1999 and became the band's second highest charting single in the United Kingdom, debuting at No. 4 on the UK Singles Chart.
-The song also was included on the Notting Hill soundtrack.
+"In Our Lifetime" was released in April 1999 and became the band's second highest-charting single in the United Kingdom, debuting at No. 4 on the UK Singles Chart.
 With the success of "In Our Lifetime", Texas continued to go ahead with the released of their fifth studio album; The Hush was released in May 1999, and like its predecessor White on Blonde, charted at No. 1 on the UK Album Charts in its first week of release.
-The Hush received fair reviews with 'All Music Guide' stating the album was "Blessed with a stylish production and sharp commercial songs".
-In the album's second week, it dropped two places to No. 3 but in its third week rose back to No. 2.
-The album managed 43 weeks on the UK Album Charts.
+In 2000, Texas released their first Greatest Hits album on 23 October 2000.
+The album's lead single "In Demand" was released 2 October 2000.